 C++ String insert

-This function is used to insert a new character, before the character indicated by the position pos.
+This function is employed to add a new character prior to the character specified by the position pos.

 Syntax